Find Affordable College Courses

 Jacksonville, FL

-The in-demand master’s degree programs at University of South Florida - Main Campus helped the school earn the #3 place on this year’s ranking of the most popular foreign languages and linguistics schools in Florida.
-USF Tampa is a fairly large public school located in the large city of Tampa.
+A rank of #3 on this year’s list means University of South Florida - Main Campus is a great place for foreign languages and linguistics students working on their master’s degree.
+USF Tampa is a very large public school located in the city of Tampa.

 Women make up 78% of the foreign languages and linguistics majors at the school.

-Full Foreign Languages & Linguistics at University of South Florida - Main Campus Report
+Read full report on Foreign Languages & Linguistics at University of South Florida - Main Campus

 #5